 The Company and certain of its affiliates are occasionally parties to lawsuits and administrative proceedings incidental to their businesses involving, for example, claims for personal injury and property damage, contractual matters, various tax matters, and rates and licensing.
 The Company and its affiliates are also subject to various federal, state and local laws and regulations relating to the environment.
 Several of these companies have been named parties to various actions involving environmental issues.
-Based on our present knowledge and subject to future legal and factual developments, the Company's management believes that it is unlikely that these actions, individually or in the aggregate, will have a material adverse effect on its financial condition.
+Based on our present knowledge and subject to future legal and factual developments, the Company's management believes that it is unlikely that these actions, individually or in the aggregate, will have a material adverse effect on its consolidated financial position, results of operations or cash flows.
 For additional information regarding various pending administrative and judicial proceedings involving regulatory, environmental and other legal matters, reference is made to ITEM 1.
 Financial Statements (Unaudited), Note 11 - Commitments and Contingencies, as well as to ITEM 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations included in Part I. Financial Information.